promptfoo/promptfoo/README.md

 ## Usage

-To get started, run the following command:
+To get started, run this command:

 ```
 npx promptfoo init